RedHatRanger/Git101/README.md

 # Step 5: Reload the PowerShell Profile
 . $PROFILE

-Write-Host "Posh-Git installation complete!
+Write-Host "🎉 Posh-Git is installed!
 Restart PowerShell to see Git branch names in your prompt." -ForegroundColor Green
 ```

+Now, every time you open PowerShell, you'll see your Git branch right in the prompt! 🚀✨

+Time to start coding like a Git pro! 🏆